calebmwelsh/AdaFruitBot/README.md

 1. One or more Ada Fruit accounts.
 If you don't have one, create one at [adafruit.com/](https://www.adafruit.com/).<br />
 2. You will also need to enable two factor authentication if you plan to bot more popular items i.e. Raspberry Pi.
 You can enable two factor [here](https://accounts.adafruit.com/users/security). <br />
+3. You will also need to enter in your payment information for your ada fruit account [here](https://www.adafruit.com/payment_methods). <br />
+3. You will also need to enter in your address information for your ada fruit account [here](https://www.adafruit.com/addresses). <br />

 ### Overview <br />
 This [file](https://github.com/calebmwelsh/AdaFruitBot/blob/main/lib/config_sample.py) provides information about the config.py file, which contains information for interacting with various platforms and services.
 The file includes the following sections: <br />